lisaec/Project_penney_LC/README.md

 ## visualizations.py
 this file contains one function to generate a file with two heatmaps of the results for tricks and for cards

-## Putting it all together

-To practice creating decks, running the simulation, and saving a visualization, use the run_simulations.ipynb notebook

 This project is still very far from perfect.
 I would like to edit the mechanism by which seeds are saved and reopened, as I'm not entirely sure that it is restoring the state as I would like it to.